 - 80/20: This is a simpler version of the 50/30/20 method, in which you dedicate 20 percent of your income to savings and freely spend the rest.
 Depending on how aggressive you want to be with your savings, you can change up the percentage that you want to set aside.

-- Envelope method: For a more visual budget, label individual envelopes with certain expense categories like wants, need, savings – or something more intricate: rent, utilities, groceries, entertainment, savings.
+- Envelope method: For a more visual budget, label individual envelopes with certain expense categories like wants, needs, savings.
+Or, do something more intricate: rent, utilities, groceries, entertainment, savings.
 Then set aside the amount you want to dedicate to each category for the month into its designated envelope.

 - Budgeting apps: If you have a smartphone or tablet, connect your bank accounts and credit cards to an app like Mint or You Need A Budget (otherwise known as YNAB), which allows users to track bills, create budgets, develop spending plans and more.